-April, 2010 — As writers go, I’m something of a contradiction.
+As writers go, I’m something of a contradiction.
 I didn’t start my life surrounded by books, didn’t grow up in a family where reading was a sacred pastime.
 My parents, with seven children over 12 years, worked incredibly long hours, and scarcely had time to breathe, let alone time to lose themselves in a story.
 Finding a quiet place to read was a luxury my mother was seldom afforded.

-Books were dull things, largely reserved for school work.
-While I do remember trips to the library with my sisters, I don’t remember many childhood books that truly mattered to me, though I did enjoy various Dr. Seuss titles, especially Green Eggs and Ham and Put Me in the Zoo.
-I read to stay in the good graces of early teachers, a few of whom didn’t like me much.
+As for me, books were mostly dull things, largely reserved for school work.
+While I do remember trips to the library with my sisters, and I enjoyed reading, I don’t remember many childhood books that truly mattered to me until I started reading The Hardy Boys in grades 4 and 5.
+Mostly, I read to stay in the good graces of early teachers, a few of whom didn’t much like me.

 My early passions were for sports — especially hockey.
 I was my mother’s son, raised a faithful and unquestioning Catholic; I was taught to be kind, to keep my head down, and never to speak back to authority.

 But who was I kidding?
 I took classes in English because the curriculum required it.
 But I didn’t need them.
-I was going to be a doctor and liked that I could get 100 percent on a science test; your answer was either right or it was wrong.
+I was going to be a doctor and liked that I could get 100 percent on a science test; I liked that your answer was either right or it was wrong.
 Not so in English classes, where teachers with (I thought) questionable credentials were sitting in judgment of my essays, finding them good, but never as good as they could be.
-I was always made to feel that I was disapponting them — and myself.
+I was always made to feel that I was disappointing them.

 So it’s curious that I now make my living in black and white, with words upon a page.

 And then I started writing.
 Bits and pieces at first.
-In a journal, to a favorite cousin.
+In a journal, or letters to a favorite cousin.
 Whenever I had a few minutes.